-Please refer to note AB to the unaudited pro forma combined financial information for the determination of the weighted average number of shares outstanding used for the purpose of calculating the net income per share amounts. - net income per snare amounts.

-The pro forma combined financial information for GSL Holdings for the three months ended March 31, 2008 and for the year ended December 31, 2007 adjusts the combined financial information for those periods to eliminate the financial information relating to the operations of the Predecessor Group in its business of carrying containerized cargo and to include the effect of Global Ship Lease's chartering and associated contracts as if they had been in place for the entire period, to the extent the relevant vessels were owned by the Predecessor Group, rather than just from the dates of transfer of the individual vessels as well as to reflect the impact of the Merger under the purchase method of accounting with Marathon as the acquiror.

-The pro forma financial information is presented with no conversion of common stock into cash and on the basis of maximum conversion of 19.99% (or 8,003,166 shares) of common stock.
-Please see note L to the Unaudited Pro Forma Combined Balance Sheet on page 101.
-(3)
+- This line item reports revenues earned from Global Ship Lease's chartering business.
+(1) - Global Ship Lease's combined financial statements include the general and administrative expenses incurred by its Predecessor Group related to its operations and such costs incurred by Global Ship Lease as a wholly owned subsidiary of CMA CGM.
+Subsequent to the completion of the Merger, Global Ship Lease will incur additional administrative expenses, including legal, accounting, treasury, premises, securities regulatory compliance and other costs normally incurred by an independent listed public entity.
+Accordingly, general and administrative expenses incurred by and (2) allocated to the Predecessor Group do not purport to be indicative of future expenses.
+Please refer to note AB to the unaudited pro forma combined financial information for the determination of the weighted average number of shares outstanding used for the purpose of calculating the - (3) net income per share amounts. - (4) - Amounts due to group companies that will not be assumed by GSL Holdings following completion of the Merger.
+The pro forma combined financial information for GSL Holdings for the three months ended March 31, 2008 and for the year ended December 31, 2007 adjusts the combined financial information (5)for those periods to eliminate the financial information relating to the operations of the Predecessor Group in its business of carrying containerized cargo and to include the effect of Global Ship Lease's chartering and associated contracts as if they had been in place for the entire period, to the extent the relevant vessels were owned by the Predecessor Group, rather than just from the dates of transfer of the individual vessels as well as to reflect the impact of the Merger under the purchase method of accounting with Marathon as the acquiror. - (6) The pro forma financial information is presented with no conversion of common stock into cash and on the basis of maximum conversion of 19.99% (or 8,003,166 shares) of common stock.
+Please see note L.